gangwar1234/JavaArgsCleanCode/README.md

 ### Bugs -

-      * As per the above Schema, -sa as input should be invalid input but givenfunction was not showing the same.
-It is first calculating the string for -s and a is also part of the schema, so it is also
+      * As per the above Schema, -sa as input should be invalid input but given function was not showing the same.
+It is first calculating the string for -s and a is also valid  schema, so it is also
-        expecting the corresponding value of it.
+        expecting the corresponding value of it. instead need to show that input is invalid

       * test case for if Map is empty was not implemented.